mozhenling/mozhenling.github.io/_pages/includes/intro.md

 Hi, I'm Zhenling, currently a Postdoctoral Fellow working with [Prof. Zijun ZHANG](https://www.cityu.edu.hk/stfprofile/00308048.htm) in the
 [Department of Data Science, College of Computing, City University of Hong Kong (CityUHK) ](https://www.ds.cityu.edu.hk/).
 The [College of Computing](https://www.cityu.edu.hk/cc/) was established in Sep.
-2024, in part, from the former School of Data Science, where I completed the Ph.D. study in 2024, under the supervision of [Prof. Zijun ZHANG](https://www.cityu.edu.hk/stfprofile/00308048.htm), and [Prof. Kwok Leung TSUI](https://www.ise.vt.edu/people/faculty/tsui.html) .
+2024, in part, from the former School of Data Science, where I completed my Ph.D. study in 2024, under the supervision of [Prof. Zijun ZHANG](https://www.cityu.edu.hk/stfprofile/00308048.htm), and [Prof. Kwok Leung TSUI](https://www.ise.vt.edu/people/faculty/tsui.html) .